Saturday, June 30, 2012

 ~ Make a well in the center of the flour mixture, and add the wet ingredients.

-~ Combine thoroughly, the spoon the batter into the prepared bread pan.
+~ Combine thoroughly and spoon the batter into the prepared bread pan.

-~ Bake at 375 degrees for about 30-35 minutes, or until a toothpick inserted in the center comes out clean (NB that every oven is different; mine tends to be slow, so your mileage may vary).
+~ Bake at 375 degrees for about 45-50 minutes, or until a toothpick inserted in the center comes out clean (every oven is different; mine tends to be slow, so your mileage may vary).

 ~ Allow to cool in the pan for at least 15 minutes before slicing.
-This bread is delicious warm, at room temperature, or toasted the next day (if it lasts that long).
+This bread is delicious warm, at room temperature, or (carefully) toasted the next day, if it lasts that long.